 Scarves, people!
 It’s tragic.

-This is a rich, hearty, feed your soul type of stew.
+To explain, this is a rich, hearty, feed your soul type of stew.
 It is packed with tender meat, turnips, carrots, and potatoes.
 You’ll want to make sure to serve it with bread so that you can soak up every last drop.

 I found a recipe for Beef-Vegetable Soup in my Better Homes and Gardens Heritage Cookbook, which you will remember from my Beef Stroganoff post.
 They reprinted the original recipe from the hand-written Monroe Family Cook Book.
 I can only assume they mean President James Monroe.